 The preceding text is abridged from the NOAA report Coral Reef Conservation Program Goals and Objectives 2010–2015.

-Kelp forests grow predominantly on the Pacific Coast, from Alaska to the waters of Baja California.
+Kelp forests grow predominantly along the Pacific Coast, from Alaska to the waters of Baja California.
 Tiered like a terrestrial rainforest with a canopy and several layers below, kelp forests in the eastern Pacific Ocean provide habitat that is essential for a healthy marine ecosystem.
 Dense canopies of kelp generally occur in cold, nutrient-rich waters.
 Because they need light for photosynthesis, kelp forests can only grow in shallow open waters.

 Kelp forests harbor a high diversity of plants and animals.
 Many organisms use the thick blades of kelp leaves as a safe shelter to protect their young from predators and rough storms.
 Among the many mammals and birds that use kelp forests for protection or feeding are seals, sea lions, whales, sea otters, gulls, terns, snowy egrets, great blue herons, cormorants, and shore birds.